nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The index refers to the index number shown in the displayed concert list.
 - The index **must be a positive integer** 1, 2, 3, …​

-### Deleting a concertContact : `deletecc`
+### Deleting a concert contact : `deletecc`

-Deletes the specified concertContact from the ConcertPhonebook.
+Deletes the specified concert contact from the ConcertPhonebook.

 Format: `deletecc INDEX`

-- Deletes the concertContact at the specified `INDEX`
+- Deletes the concert contact at the specified `INDEX`
-- The index refers to the index number shown in the displayed concertContacts list.
+- The index refers to the index number shown in the displayed concert contacts list.
 - The index **must be a positive integer** 1, 2, 3, …​

 ### Clearing all entries : `clear`